 - Avoid shoveling sidewalks and driveways into the roadway, as this may result in additional snow being pushed back into driveway areas by snow plows - shovel to the right of your driveway to avoid snow being pushed back into cleared areas

 Please clear snow around hydrants and mailboxes as soon as possible - emergency crews will be able to respond more quickly if they can locate hydrants and house numbers.
 Please note - crews cannot clear around hydrants, cars or mailboxes with the large equipment used in snow removal!

 For more information, please visit our Snow Operations web page.
-For State maintained roads (i.e., the Bypass, Route 7 east of town, etc.) please contact the Virginia Department of Transportation - information is posted on their website.
+For State-maintained roads (i.e., the Bypass, Route 7 east of town, etc.) please see VDOT's real time snow plowing map.
 Please note - shopping centers, apartment complexes, townhouse developments and business parks are privately owned and maintained - the Town cannot clear these areas.
 Please contact your property management company or HOA for more information.

 For additional information or questions regarding these services, please contact the Street Maintenance Division at 703-737-7073.
 You may send questions or concerns via e-mail to firstname.lastname@example.org.